 Yes, you can get reimbursement for your medical outlays incurred in an empanelled hospital under the West Bengal Health Scheme.
 For this, you must apply to the concerned authority as per Clause 12 of the Scheme to seek reimbursement of medical charges and repayment of advances.

 Remember that the application shall be made within three months from the date of completion of treatment.
+It is also essential to know about WBHS OPD reimbursement for outpatient treatments under the scheme.

-West Bengal Health Scheme is cashless, where the beneficiaries do not need to pay any hospital charges directly.
+The West Bengal Health Scheme is cashless, where the beneficiaries do not need to pay any hospital charges directly.
 Instead, the insurers will directly settle such bills.
 However, if the total bill goes beyond the highest coverage limit, the beneficiaries will have to pay the excess out of their own pockets.

 Here is the step-by-step procedure for claiming reimbursement of the insured amount under WBHS: